 If you’re an intermediate lifter and you’re starting to get hip problems while lifting, then I feel your pain.
 Or at least something similar to it.
-In accordance with an incredibly tight right hip, I also have frequent anterior hip pain after squatting, coupled with a general lower back muscle imbalance as well as minor functional scoliosis, causing me to shift to the right when I squat – further exacerbating my right hip flexor, as it pushes harder to get me out of the hole.
+In accordance with an incredibly tight right hip, I also have frequent anterior hip pain after squatting, coupled with a general lower back muscle imbalance as well as minor functional scoliosis, causing me to shift to the right when I squat – further exacerbating my right hip flexor.
+On top of that, I spend a lot of time sitting.

 I work hard to stretch said hip, and it’s helping.
 The ultimate goal is to be flexible enough to maintain a split – which requires very strong and very robust hips.
 My reasoning is pretty simple.
 Strong and robust hips = better squat.

 I’m definitely not the only one.
 My hip pain comes from years of sitting, and I’m still quite fortunate.
 Being only 20 years old, my only complaints are minor hip pain and upper back pain whenever I stop working out (because my muscles quickly get sore trying to keep my spine in proper shape).

 Sitting is the cause of both issues, and although it took me a while to figure that out, I’ve known about the evils of sitting for quite some time, and hip and posterior flexibility issues have been plaguing me since the age of 11, when I first discovered I couldn’t even touch my toes.

 I want to warn any novice and intermediate lifters that if you’re sitting a lot, you should stop – or at least learn how to counteract this deadly issue.

 No joke – sitting for long periods of time means you’re going to die.
 Actually, we’re all going to die, and no one’s even been able to avoid it, but sitting does correlate with the grim reaper paying you a visit a little earlier than expected.